 It’s been just over a month since I moved to the Catalan city of Girona in Spain to begin a new life with my girlfriend.
-We first started going out in 2015 after meeting online on Conversation Exchange, a site where you practice speaking other languages.
-After a couple of months she came over to visit and we soon started a relationship.
-The plan was that I would eventually move to Spain but we never imagined it would take this long for me to get out here.
-However, life can be very complicated sometimes and so can moving to another country.
+We first started going out in 2015 after meeting on Conversation Exchange, an online site where you practice speaking other languages.
+After a couple of months she came over to visit and we soon started a relationship with the plan being that I would move to Spain.
+We never imagined it would take this long to get out here but life can be very complicated and so can moving to another country.
 Really the move should have taken place last year but in the end it had to be postponed due to Covid.

 I graduated from my MA in Translation back in March and since then life has been something of a rollercoaster.
 At first I really went to town on my job search.
 By June I had contacted just over 170 UK-based translation agencies.
 It was a thankless task but I did have limited success and managed to get registered with a small amount of agencies.
 I also passed a couple of the short translation tests some agencies ask you to do so that was a nice little confidence booster.
 I also spent time working on my Continuous Professional Development (CPD) by improving my Spanish language skills, looking into the finer details of running a business and also writing one or two blog posts for my website.
 I also attended a couple of seminars with the Institute of Translation and Interpreting related to starting work as a freelancer.